KEYNOTE DINNER CONVERSATION

 Outside the university, she is a co-chair of the Our Common Purpose commission on democracy reform at the American Academy of Arts and Sciences and, as board chair at Partners in Democracy , she advocates for democracy reform to create greater voice and access in our democracy, and to drive progress towards a new social contract that serves and includes us all.

-Mr. Delbanco’s most recent book, The War Before the War: Fugitive Slaves and the Struggle for America’s Soul from the Revolution to the Civil War (Penguin Press, 2018), was named a New York Times notable book.
-It was awarded the Anisfield-Wolf prize for “books that have made important contributions to our understanding of racism and human diversity” and the Mark Lynton History Prize, sponsored by the Columbia Journalism School and the Nieman Foundation at Harvard, for a work “of history, on any subject, that best combines intellectual or scholarly distinction with felicity of expression.”
+His most recent book, The War Before the War: Fugitive Slaves and the Struggle for America’s Soul (2018), was awarded the Anisfield-Wolf prize for “books that have made important contributions to our understanding of racism and human diversity,” the Lionel Trilling Award, and the Mark Lynton History Prize, sponsored by the Columbia Journalism School and the Nieman Foundation at Harvard, for a work “of history, on any subject, that best combines intellectual or scholarly distinction with felicity of expression.”

 Daniel DiSalvo is Professor and Associate Dean of Faculty Development and Curriculum in the School of Civic Life and Leadership at the University of North Carolina at Chapel Hill.